Unfortunately many of us have heard the statistic that one woman in Australia is killed every week by a current or former partner.

 Communicating and interacting for health and wellbeing

-- Telling the difference between some-one who is upset, lacks social skills, or makes a mistake, and someone who is systematically displaying manipulative or abusive behaviours
+- Discussing the difference between some-one who is upset, lacks social skills, or makes a mistake, and someone who is systematically displaying manipulative or abusive behaviours

 Personal and social capability

-- Helping students to understand the situation where they identify abuse, and handle themselves in that situation in a way that is helpful to them, and the victim (if they themselves are not the victim)
+- Helping students to handle themselves in that situation in a way that is helpful to them, and the victim (if they themselves are not the victim)

 - This will include helping the students to identify many of the assumptions that are made in relation to domestic violence, and discuss why these assumptions might be incorrect, and how similar assumptions might colour their understanding of other issues in society like gambling, alcoholism and poverty.